Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Applications of the EX-ITP Algorithm

 \begin{lemma} $w(\C_{\bmod2})\leq w(\C_{4}^{*})$. \end{lemma} \begin{proof} We first prove the following property.

-\begin{claim} Given a minimum 4-cycle packing $\C^*_4$ and a minimum perfect matching $\M^*$, there is a way to color edges in $\C^*_4$ with red and blue such that \begin{enumerate} \item[(1)] the blues (resp., red) edges form a perfect matching $\M_b$ (resp., $\M_r$); \item[(2)] $\C^*_4=\M_b\cup\M_r$; \item[(3)] $\M_b\cup\M^*$ is a mod-2-cycle packing without 2-cycles. \end{enumerate} \end{claim} \begin{proof} For each 4-cycle $C=(v_1,v_2,v_3,v_4,v_1)$ in $\C^*_4$, we color the four edges in it by considering three cases.
+\begin{claim} Given a minimum weight 4-cycle cover $\C^*_4$ and a minimum weight perfect matching $\M^*$, there is a way to color edges in $\C^*_4$ red and blue such that \begin{enumerate} \item[(1)] the blues (resp., red) edges form a perfect matching $\M_b$ (resp., $\M_r$); \item[(2)] $\C^*_4=\M_b\cup\M_r$; \item[(3)] $\M_b\cup\M^*$ is a mod-2-cycle cover without 2-cycles. \end{enumerate} \end{claim} \begin{proof}[Claim Proof] For each 4-cycle $C=(v_1,v_2,v_3,v_4,v_1)$ in $\C^*_4$, we color the four edges in it by considering the following three cases.